- 1 Purpose

 - an appropriately qualified Employee.

-- the power to adopt the annual budget
+- adopt the University's annual budget.

 The Delegations contained in the Schedules to this policy constitute a Delegations framework which record all Delegations and is a tool aimed at enhancing standards of accountability and responsibility in Decision making.
 It is designed to reflect the University's organisational structure and to provide a mechanism to assign authorities.
 It comprises: